 Bärbel: So would you say you saw them as role models?

 Gunther: Definitely!
 Particularly, the last two had a huge influence on my career, even today in what I do and how I do it.
 The way they conducted research, the way they taught, the way they communicated, I wanted to do it the same way!

 Bärbel: If you could summarise a bit, what was the greatest learning experience for you?

 Gunther: What I discovered is that you need good people around you if you want to learn something.
 The greatest gift you can have during your PhD – probably in any educational situation – is a good teacher.
 You need somebody who is not only skilled in his or her academic field, but also is a great mentor, and interested in your success.

 That about wraps up our time here.
 Hope you’ve enjoyed the tales from our own PhD.
 Everyone will have some highlights and lowlights by the end, and all of those learning experiences will stay with you long after you’ve hung your Doctorate on the wall.
 Remember, learning experiences come in all shapes and forms, so if you are struggling right now with something difficult, try to find the lesson you can take away to ensure you know a better way forward next time!
 Do you have a unique story you’d love to share?
 We are always interested in hearing from our TRESS ACADEMIC members so we can serve you better in the future!

-P. S. Stay healthy and sign-up for the waiting list for our free digital PhD Master Class.
+P. S. Stay healthy and sign-up for the waiting list for our free PhD Webinar.